Biswas57/kaflow/Blogging&Design/tributary_cluster_blog.md

 - Add message log for Admin Producer and Admin Consumer Group for added security incase of a breach.
 - Implement a mechanism that locks an account or restricts access after a certain number of failed login attempts to prevent brute force attacks.

 ### 29/01/2025
 **Future Goals**
 - Implement TokenManager testing suite.
+- Turn Tributary cluster in to an end-to-end application
+    - SCRATCHED THIS IDEA: Figure out how to make Tributary Cluster a proper published Java Library
+    - Probably using springboot for this
+    - Need to figure out what exactly are the consumers and producers and what is means to send a message to the broker and how is it consumed
+    - does this require web sockets? connections to specific IP's? how should I do this, who do I talk to?
+    - will i need to change all the outputs in the application to returnable strings instead of something that prints out to the std output?
+- Make first producer and Consumer Group created the admins
+- Implement Byte type handling
+- Implement return Strings instead of stdout (maybe)
+- Add message log for Admin Producer and Admin Consumer Group for added security incase of a breach.
+- Implement a mechanism that locks an account or restricts access after a certain number of failed login attempts to prevent brute force attacks. maybe?

+### 12/02/2025
+**Complete this weekend**
+### 29/01/2025
+**Future Goals**
+- Implement TokenManager testing suite.